brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 With a bonus to each attack, you can wrack up some more damage by getting another attack in each round.
 Any class can do this with the Polearm Master feat.
 This allows you to make a bonus action attack using a 1d4 damage die, making it lower damage than the main attack, but with additive bonuses mentioned above, this can still be a good source of damage.

 With these tactics in mind, you face another important choice.
 Both spears and quarterstaffs are versatile weapons, meaning they can be used with one hand, or with both hands for additional damage.
 If the class you’re playing in is proficient with shields, this means choosing between a little less damage and added defense, or going all in on damage for a slight boost.
-I see a lot of people recommend the one-handed with shield approach, but choose whichever works best for your character.
+If you take the Dueling fighting style, however, the damage is about equal for both options, essentially giving you free defense with a shield.
+If you can get both a shield and the Dueling fighting style, weapon and shield is mechanically better, but choose whichever works best for your character.

 ## <a name="Using-Dexterity-With-Spears-and-Quarterstaffs"></a>Using Dexterity With Spears and Quarterstaffs